kunle123-ui/kunle/Accounts-&-Permissions.md

 ### 4.1 Default Account Configuration (Single-Sig)

 This is how an account is configured after it has been created, it has a single key for both the **owner** and **active** permissions, both keys with a weight of **1** and permissions both with a threshold of **1**.
-The default configuration requires a single signature to authorize a message for the native permissions.
+The default configuration requires a single signature to authorize a action for the native permissions.

 #### __*@bob account authorities*__